 - Green Onions – After the chicken has cooked, sprinkle some diced green onion all over the top of it.
 Not only does it add color, but it also adds some extra flavor too.

-- Chicken Thighs – If you are out of chicken breasts or you prefer the texture and flavor of chicken thighs, feel free to swap them out.
-I use boneless skinless thighs.
+- Chicken Thighs – If you are out of chicken breasts or you prefer the texture and flavor of chicken thighs, swap them out.
+I use boneless skinless thighs from time to time.

 - White Sugar – If you have found yourself scrambling through the cabinet because you happened to run out of brown sugar, it’s okay!
 We have all been there, and I have found that switching it for white sugar is still good.
 Brown sugar is white sugar with molasses.

 Yes, you can use frozen chicken when making this recipe.
 It’s always best to thaw it before cooking it in the slow cooker.
 There are mixed reviews on whether it’s safe to cook chicken from frozen in a crockpot.
 I always recommend thawing the meat first, so there is no worry.
 No matter which way you decide to go, make sure that the chicken is at least 165 degrees before you eat it.